exchangegroup/braintree-framework-builder/README.md

 - (void)viewDidLoad {
   [super viewDidLoad];

-  // will crash with error "BTClient could not initialize because the provided clientToken was invalid"
+  // Will crash with error "BTClient could not initialize because the provided clientToken was invalid"
   // Which is what we want.
-It means Braintree SDK is loaded.
+It means Braintree SDK is wokring!
   [Braintree braintreeWithClientToken:@"client_token"];
 }